7it/Nestable/README.md

 * `maxDepth` number of levels an item can be nested (default `5`)
 * `group` group ID to allow dragging between lists (default `0`)

+These options have been added into this codebase, apart from the original Nestable:

+* `clone` Whether item gets cloned on drag instead of moved (default `false`)
+* `insertable` Whether item can be inserted when dragging (default `true`)

 These advanced config options are also available:

 * `listNodeName` The HTML element to create for lists (default `'ol'`)